 First they came for the Muslims, and we said, “Not this time, motherfucker.”

-The day after they broke the windows and set fire to the mosque, I went with other people from my subdivision to help clean and dig through the mess for whatever books, files, and photographs we could.
+The day after they broke the windows and set fire to the mosque, I went with other people from my subdivision to help clean and dig through the mess for whatever books, files, and photographs we could find.
 While working, I saw my next-door neighbor, Rachel Sloan.
-I wasn’t surprised to see her—there had been several windy days in the past when she had gone chasing my garbage bin down the sidewalk like a mother chasing a balloon that had escaped from her crying child’s hand.
+I wasn’t surprised to see her—we’d had several windy days in the past when she had gone chasing my garbage bin down the sidewalk like a mother chasing a balloon that had escaped from her crying child’s hand.
+She was that kind of neighbor.
 All the same, I don’t think it was lost on anyone that someone well known for raising funds for the nearby Jewish community center was helping, talking, and making arrangements.

 Twice I noticed her walking out of the damaged rooms with books in her arms, cradling them like newborns.
 Then came the surprise: at one point, I saw her crouched in a corner of one room, sweeping piles of ash into a paper bag.